linkedtimeseries/AirQualityExpressServer/README.md

 ﻿# AirQualityExpressServer
-Login information for Obelisk shouldd be provided in a file ObeliskLogin.json as {
+Login information for Obelisk should be provided in a file ObeliskLogin.json as {
   "ObeliskClientId": "xxxxx",
   "ObeliskClientSecret": "yyyyyyy"